If you're in the north Dallas area, I would be honored to serve you with gentle + specific, nervous system focused chiropractic care.

 Chiropractic techniques fit into 3 basic models based on the three body systems primarily addressed by chiropractors: the skeletal system, the muscle system and the nervous system.
 Therefore, while all chiropractic techniques involve all three systems, the techniques themselves can be differentiated from one another based on their method of assessment and their method of correction.

 Tonal or nervous system centered chiropractic techniques are not muscle or bone based but rather focus on the nervous system and the related changes in a person’s physiology.
-As such, tonal chiropractic techniques look at the nervous system first and the doctor’s input into the nervous system then affects the muscle system which, in turn, affects the skeletal system.
+As such, tonal chiropractic techniques look at the nervous system first and the doctor’s input into the nervous system then affects the muscular system which, in turn, affects the skeletal system.

 Since all three technique models work and produce good results, why would we prefer a tonal approach?
 The answer comes in understanding how the interference to a person’s nervous system takes place to begin with.
 Did the bone move out of place thus affecting the nerve which then affects the muscle?
 Bones cannot move by themselves so there must have been a muscle imbalance first.
 Did the muscle imbalance occur first thereby causing the bone to move out of its normal position?
 Muscles do not think or act on their own so a muscle imbalance can only be the result of an unbalanced nerve supply to the muscles.
 So, the bone can only move if a muscle moves it and a muscle will only move when the nervous system tells it to.
 For us then, it makes more sense to address the nervous system first so all else can follow.

 If your chiropractor isn’t talking about the nervous system, then they are not assessing the nervous system, which means they’re assessing either the muscular system or skeletal system.
 As you can see above, there is value in the care they are providing, but if you’re interested in unleashing your body’s innate ability to heal itself and getting to the root cause of dis-ease, I would suggest finding a chiropractor who talks about your nervous system.
-You can always ask what technique they use!
-Some of my favorite tonal techniques are:

 I recommend to check the people that I serve for nervous system interference on a weekly basis.
 Does this mean they’ll need an adjustment each visit?
 Nope!
 The goal is that with consistent chiropractic care, it increases your body’s ability to adapt to life’s stressors and forces.
 When someone comes in and I check them for interference and they don’t have any, we celebrate that!

 It’s important to always stay proactive because the last sign of nervous system interference is pain.
-There’s dysfunction long before you even feel it.
+There’s dysfunction long before you feel it.
 This is also why we don’t judge our health based on how we feel — you can’t feel heart disease and cancer — but we judge our health based on how we function.
 Some intelligent conversations that our body has with us expressing overall function is through our digestion, skin, sleep, and menstrual cycles.